rdkcentral/mock-firebolt/docs/DotConfig.md

 mf.config.json file contains a list of SDK's supported by Mock Firebolt, Out of which `core` is mandatory and other two `manage` and `discovery` are optional. and it contains associated command-line flags you provide when you start the server.
 # If you're only using the Firebolt Core SDK (typical for most 3rd party app developers)
-Run mock firebolt server as:
+Run Mock Firebolt server as:
 ```
 npm run dev
 ```